soma-potta/Auth0ReactApp/notes.md

 OIDC - used for authentication using identity token JWT OAuth - used for authorisation using access token (can be JWT or just string) contains scopes eg. `read:products`

+The most common authentication protocols are SAML2p, WS-Federation and OpenID Connect – SAML2p being the most popular and the most widely deployed.

+OpenID Connect is the newest of the three, but is considered to be the future because it has the most potential for modern applications.
+It was built for mobile application scenarios right from the start and is designed to be API friendly.

+IdentityServer is middleware that adds the spec compliant OpenID Connect and OAuth 2.0 endpoints to an arbitrary ASP.NET Core application.

+#### Identity Token
+An identity token represents the outcome of an authentication process.
+It contains at a bare minimum an identifier for the user (called the sub aka subject claim) and information about how and when the user authenticated.
+It can contain additional identity data.

+#### Access Token
+An access token allows access to an API resource.
+Clients request access tokens and forward them to the API.
+Access tokens contain information about the client and the user (if present).
+APIs use that information to authorize access to their data.